kylemclean/capstone-projects-portal/docs/docker-compose-deployment.md

 The [docker-compose.yml](/docker-compose.yml) file in the root of this repository contains the configuration.
 It consists of three services:
 - `db`: a PostgreSQL database that stores application data
 - `backend`: the backend Django server, running on Gunicorn, which hosts the API and admin panel
-- `caddy`: a user-facing reverse proxy that serves static frontend and backend assets and user uploads, and routes API and admin panel requests to the backend server
+- `caddy`: a user-facing Caddy reverse proxy that serves static frontend and backend assets and user uploads, and routes API and admin panel requests to the backend server

+For more details on deployment, such as setting up emails and GitHub OAuth, see the [deployment documentation page](deployment.md).

 ## Steps to deploy